harpreetsinghdt/learn_git/README.md

 git rm --cached manager.txt
 ```

-> Remove currect directory which is currently a git repository - git will no more tracking files from this folder
+> Remove currect directory which is currently a git directory - git will no more tracking files from this folder

 ```
 rm -rf .git